christine996/MovieApp1/README.md

  -->Adapter Adapter: (not working)
 -It extends from the BaseAdapter.
--It uses LayoutInflater to convert the XML to view objects -It has overriden methods to get size and position to be used in the main activity to show title,releaseDate and description when navigated to another activity.(commented code)
+-It uses LayoutInflater to convert the XML to view objects -It has overridden methods to get size and position to be used in the main activity to show title,releaseDate, and description when navigated to another activity. (commented code)

 -->Object MoviesRepository:
--Calls api using retrofit and GsonConverterFactory to parse API JSON response.
+-Calls API using retrofit and GsonConverterFactory to parse API JSON response.